Anomalous scaling at non-thermal fixed points of Burgers' and Gross-Pitaevskii turbulence: Renormalisation-group approach

-Here and in the following repeated indexes are to be summed over. $F_{ij}^{-1}(r)=\delta_{ij}F^{-1}(r)$ is the inverse of the force correlation function, $F_{ij}(r) = \delta_{ij} F(r)$, and $\mathbf{E}(t,\mathbf{x})=\mathbf{E}(\mathbf{v}(t,\mathbf{x}))$ is defined in \Eq{Burgers}.
-This expression is obtained within the Martin-Siggia-Rose/Janssen-de Dominicis formalism \cite{Martin1973a,Bausch1976a,Janssen1976a,DeDominicis1978a,Zinnjustin2002a} where the response field is integrated out since it only appears quadratically.
+The expression in \Eq{Burgersaction} is obtained within the Martin-Siggia-Rose/Janssen-de Dominicis formalism \cite{Martin1973a,Bausch1976a,Janssen1976a,DeDominicis1978a,Zinnjustin2002a} by integrating out the response field.
+This field is usually explicitly kept in the action for having access to response functions which we do not consider here.
 We implement the cutoff $k$ by adding a term

-to the action $S$, choosing the regulator $R_{k,ij}(p)=\delta_{ij}R_k(p)$ diagonal in frequencies and momenta which diverges for $|\mathbf{p}|=p \ll k$, damping out the macroscopic velocity fluctuations.
+to the action $S$, choosing the regulator $R_{k,ij}(p)=\delta_{ij}R_k(p)$ diagonal in frequencies and momenta which diverges for $|\mathbf{p}|=p \ll k$, damping out the velocity fluctuations on scales larger than $1/k$.
 For $p \gg k$, the regulator vanishes.
 In the limit $k\to0$ the full effective action $\Gamma[\mathbf{v}]$ results, which takes into account all fluctuations and generates the physical correlation functions.
 The regulator term allows to extend the functional integral over all momenta $p$ and define the coarse-grained Schwinger functional $W_k[\mathbf{J}]$,

-$W_k[\mathbf{J}]$ is the generating functional of coarse grained connected correlations functions.
-From this, the scale dependent effective action $\Gamma_k[v]$ is defined through the Legendre transform of $W_k[\mathbf{J}]$,
+{Functional derivatives of $W_k[\mathbf{J}]$ generate the coarse grained connected correlations functions.} From this, the scale dependent effective action $\Gamma_k[v]$ is defined through the Legendre transform of $W_k[\mathbf{J}]$,

 It interpolates between the bare action \Eq{Burgersaction}, for $k\to \infty$, and the full effective action $\Gamma[\mathbf{v}]$, for $k\to 0$.
 The change of $\Gamma_k[\mathbf{v}]$ with the cutoff $k$ is determined by Wetterich's flow equation \cite{Wetterich:1992yh}